 How can women prepare for the potential risks of pregnancy with rheumatoid arthritis?

 Any woman who is pregnant or planning on getting pregnant should work with a pregnancy specialist.
-And women with rheumatoid arthritis need extra special care.
+And women with rheumatoid arthritis need extra care.

 Even well before getting pregnant, women with rheumatoid arthritis should be aware of the impact their medications may have on their babies and themselves.
 They must plan for their pregnancies far ahead so they have time to quit potentially harmful medications.